aradhana14nov/MariaDB-Operator-Playground/tutorials/prometheus-operator.md

 ---

-## Prometheus Operator and Deploy Prometheus Server and InstanceServiceMonitor
+## Prometheus Operator and Deploy Prometheus Server and ServiceMonitor

-### Install Prometheus Operator and Deploy Prometheus Instance and ServiceMonitor :
+### Install Prometheus Operator and Deploy Prometheus Server and ServiceMonitor :

 Install Prometheus operator from :